Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Preliminaries

-The identification and prediction of the ARH($p$) model (\ref{eq: ARH}) rely on estimating the autoregressive operators $\rho_1, \ldots, \rho_p$.
-Furthermore, assessing the uncertainty associated with predictions, such as constructing confidence sets, requires the estimation of the innovation process $\boldsymbol{\varepsilon}$.
-The Yule-Walker equations represent an efficient method for estimating autoregressive coefficients and innovation variance.
+The identification and prediction of the FAR($p$) model~(\ref{eq: ARH}) rely on estimating both the autoregressive operators $\rho_1, \ldots, \rho_p$ and the autocovariance operator of the innovation process $\boldsymbol{\varepsilon}$.
+To this end, we employ the Yule–Walker equations \citep{brockwell1991time, dou2016generalized, zadrozny2016extended}, which utilize the second-order moment information to provide an estimation procedure.

-In this section, we extend this approach to propose the functional Yule-Walker equations for operator estimation.
-These equations are derived using second-order moments, approached from two perspectives: the original ARH($p$) model and its Markov representation, ARH$^p$(1).
-The following results utilize properties of operators induced by the tensor product $\otimes$; the derivation is detailed in Appendix \ref{sec: tensor}.